8 cool tips to help you pack light, like a pro

 Why are you stressing about what you have and haven’t packed anyway?
 As long as you have the basics I’m sure you’ll be able to survive in your four-star beach-side luxury resort and anything you’ve forgotten you can purchase at your destination, I’m fairly certain the rest of the free world also know about toothpaste.
 When you look back at your holiday you won’t be thinking ‘Wow… that was a killer outfit’… you’ll be thinking ‘Wow… that sunset was incredible’.

-There are a few extra things that I always like to pack and usually come in handy these are; a plastic bag, a ziplock bag, basic medicines, a bar of soap, a pack of wet ones and of course my hair straightener (don’t judge me!).
+There are a few extra things that I always like to pack and usually come in handy: a plastic bag, a ziplock bag, basic medicines, a bar of soap and a pack of wet ones.

 Best travel resources for your trip!